ugeneunipro/docs/content/workflow-designer/workflow-samples/ngs/serial-ngs-reads-classification.md

 weight: 1200
 ---

 # Serial NGS Reads Classification

 **Attention: Metagenomics was available before v40.**

-The workflow sample, described below, takes FASTQ files with metagenomic NGS reads as input and process them as follows:
+The workflow sample, described below, takes FASTQ files with metagenomic NGS reads as input and processes them as follows:

 *   Improve reads quality with Trimmomatic
 *   Provide FastQC reads quality reports
 *   Classification:
-    Classify the pre-processed reads with Kraken
+    *   Classify the pre-processed reads with Kraken
-    Get reads that were not classified by Kraken Classify these reads with CLARK
+    *   Get reads that were not classified by Kraken
+    *   Classify these reads with CLARK
-    Get reads that were not classified (in case of SE reads) Classify these reads with DIAMOND (in case of SE reads) Provide general classification reports
+    *   Get reads that were not classified (in the case of SE reads)
+    *   Classify these reads with DIAMOND (in the case of SE reads)
+    *   Provide general classification reports

-How to Use This Sample
+**How to Use This Sample**

-If you haven't used the workflow samples in UGENEbefore, look at the "[How to Use Sample Workflows](../../introduction/how-to-use-sample-workflows)" section of the documentation.
+If you haven't used the workflow samples in UGENE before, look at the "[How to Use Sample Workflows](../../introduction/how-to-use-sample-workflows)" section of the documentation.

 ##### Workflow Sample Location